Demonstrandum/RubyFiglet/README.md

 # or

-print "meow...".art                               # all
+puts "meow...".art                               # all
-print RubyFiglet::Figlet.new("meow...").stringify # work
+puts RubyFiglet::Figlet.new("meow...").stringify # work
 RubyFiglet::Figlet.new("meow...").show            # equally

 # str.art(font)/str.art!(font) and RubyFiglet::Figlet.new(str, font) have a font parameter!